ihcsim/promdump/README.md

 ![Demo controller metrics](img/demo_http_requests_total_dev_00.png)

-📝 The `-c` and `-d` options can be used to change the container name and data directoy.
+📝 _In subsequent commands, the `-c` and `-d` options can be used to change the container name and data directoy._

 Dump the data from the first cluster:
 ```sh